 After a slightly worrying health check a few months back, I started to take more of an interest in my overall health, rather than just fitness.
 I’d previously buried my head in the sand about things like blood pressure and body fat composition.
 After all, I can run a 50 mile ultra marathon, I can’t be that unhealthy.
 Can I?

 The FourFit health band takes a holistic approach to health, monitoring sleep, blood pressure, blood oxygen and heart rate.
 It records your steps like a pedometer and analyses fatigue.
 There’s even a vibrating alarm that wakes you during your lightest period of sleep to ensure you are refreshed.

 The band can only be used in conjunction with a smartphone app.
 With this, you can use it to take selfies at the shake of a hand and see alerts and notifications on the band.
 Through the app, you can do GPRS tracking and the watch is waterproof so you don’t have to worry about getting it wet.

-I have to admit that when I first got the band, I struggled with it.
-For such a complex health band, the instructions are somewhat basic.
+I have to admit that when I first got the Fourfit health band, I struggled with it.
+For such a complex watch, the instructions are somewhat basic.
 It comes with a nifty charging attachment that clips onto the back of the band and before use, you’ll need to charge it up.